 Campus Town residence staff discuss fire safety during initial floor meetings with all residents within a few days of when they move in.
 In a fire situation, Campus Town staff and students are instructed to use the pull stations, evacuate the building, and to notify the college's Office of Campus Police Services if the alarm has not sounded.

 Residents are instructed to evacuate the building using stairs to muster locations.
 The resident handbook has a map that shows where each student should evacuate to.
 Campus Town staff live in residence and will be present in the event of a building evacuation.

-In 2016, planned fire drills were not performed at Campus Town.
-Starting in 2017, Campus Town will have two (2) planned fire drills each year.
+In 2017, planned fire drills were performed at Campus Town.
+Campus Town completed one during Spring 2017 and two fire drills during Fall 2017.
+Going forward, Campus Town will plan two fire drills per semester.